+ LR-Icons

 For those working in public service, there are a number of paths to student loan forgiveness, including PSLF.
 Learn how to qualify and potentially reach forgiveness in 10 years.

-The program allows borrowers employed at qualifying nonprofit organizations and government entities to have their Federal Direct Loans forgiven after ten years of repayment (or 120 qualifying payments) under an Income-Driven Repayment (IDR) plan.
-It is important to note that PSLF is for federal student loans only—it is not available for private student loans.
+The program allows borrowers employed at qualifying nonprofit organizations and government entities to have their Federal Direct Loans forgiven after ten years of repayment (or 120 qualifying payments), typically while enrolled in an Income-Driven Repayment (IDR) plan.

+It’s important to note that PSLF is for federal student loans only – it is not available for private student loans.
 Let’s explore more details about the PSLF program, including who qualifies, what the eligibility requirements are, and how to enroll.

 How does Public Service Loan Forgiveness work?